serokell/blog-posts/Alex and Happy Part 2/article.md

 ```

 This will also allow us to parse interesting cases, such as `-if True then 1 else 2` or `-succ 2`.
-Try it in GHCi, both cases are valid Haskell code, and we also make it valid MiniML code now.
+Try it in GHCi.
+Both cases are valid Haskell code, and we also have made the first valid MiniML code now.

 #### Parsing binary operators